deepseek-ai-chat/deepseek-chrome/README.md

 2. Extract key data points from reports.
 3. Identify trends and patterns in datasets.
 4. Compare multiple sources for structured insights.
-5. Automate literature reviews** for faster research compilation.
+5. Automate literature reviews for faster research compilation.

 ### AI-Powered Writing

 DeepSeek improves writing by:
-● Correcting grammar and punctuation.
+- Correcting grammar and punctuation.
-● Generating ideas for blog posts and business content.
+- Generating ideas for blog posts and business content.
-● Structuring academic and professional documents.
+- Structuring academic and professional documents.
-● Tailoring tone and style for different audiences.
+- Tailoring tone and style for different audiences.
-● Offering rewriting suggestions for clarity and impact.
+- Offering rewriting suggestions for clarity and impact.

 ### Workflow Automation